antixenoinitiative/axiwiki/nhss.md

 Threat Levels:

-- **[Threat 2]** - 1x Thargoid Probe
 - **[Threat 3]** - 2x Scouts
 - **[Threat 4]** - 4-7x Scouts OR 1-2x Human Ships + 4-7x Scouts (Typically 4 Scouts)
 - **[Threat 5]** - 1x Cyclops OR 4-8x Scouts
 - **[Threat 6]** - 1x Basilisk OR 1x Cyclops + 4x Scouts
 - **[Threat 7]** - 1x Medusa OR 1x Basilisk + 4x Scouts
-- **[Threat 8]** - 1x Hydra* OR 1x Medusa + 4x Scouts
+- **[Threat 8]** - 1x Hydra OR 1x Medusa + 4x Scouts
 - **[Threat 9]** - 1x Hydra + 4x Scouts

-> Lone Hydras can only currently be found in the Coalsack Nebula.
-Every Threat 8 in the Pleiades Nebula or the Witch Head Nebula will contain 1x Medusa + 4x Scouts.
-> **With one exception**: The system Pleiades Sector MI-S B4-0 contains Solo Hydras, present in both regular and guaranteed Threat 8 signal sources
-{.is-info}
+At some times in the past, NHSS Threat 0 and 2 have appeared, which spawn Thargoid Probes.
+These currently cannot be found in-game.

 ## Guaranteed Interceptor Signals
 If a NHSS has a **Salvage** icon next to it in the navigation panel, you will ALWAYS get a solo Interceptor based of the list above.
 For example, here is a guaranteed **Basilisk** signal source.
 Additionally, this instance is slightly different, as it only includes small debris and no green cloud.